mchenggit/kabanero-event/architecture/README.md

 Kabanero is secure.
 It supports:
   - login with different identity providers, for example, login with Github user ID, or with internal user registry
-  - Role Based Access Control(RBAC) for different roles, for example, role of solution architect, and role of application developer.
+  - Role Based Access Control(RBAC) for different roles, for example, role of devops architect, and role of application developer.
   - security audit
   - automatic security scans for source code and binaries.